Seven-Year-Old Boy Killed, Family Seriously Hurt In Winchester Crash

 While the State of Tennessee caps emotional distress damages, there are no general caps on wrongful death lawsuits.

-Contact Our Skilled Attorneys for Help
+Contact Our Skilled Lawyers for Help

 As illustrated by the story above, driving at 90 mph into a stopped car is arguably very negligent.
 This negligence caused one family a lifetime of grief and trauma.
-At the law office of Calhoun Law, PLC, our attorneys are compassionate, aggressive, and caring.
+At the law office of Calhoun Law, PLC, our lawyers are compassionate, aggressive, and caring.
 If your child has been killed or injured due to someone’s negligence, do not hesitate to contact us immediately.
 Consultations are free and confidential.